 NPC does not have a GPA requirement, as they have grade zones (see below) that help potential new members self-identify the probability of not receiving a membership invitation due to academics.

-IFC Fraternities have a minimum of a 2.5 GPA to go through recruitment and some groups have stricter GPA requirements of their own.
+IFC Fraternities have a minimum of a 2.5 cumulative GPA to go through recruitment and some groups have stricter GPA requirements of their own.
 You are encouraged to ask this question during the formal recruitment rounds.

 NPHC groups have between a 2.5 and 2.6 minimum grade point average from the University of Mississippi to pledge and actives must maintain a minimum GPA of at least a 2.4.

 There is currently no GPA requirement to participate in formal recruitment for NPC as set by the University of Mississippi.
 This does not, however, apply to the chapters' individual requirements to extent a bid.
 The chapter average to extend a bid is a 3.0 GPA.
 Women who have below a 3.0 GPA are advised they are at a greater risk to be released from the process.
 With the amount of women that go through the formal recruitment process, GPA tends to be a way for the chapters to assess potential new members.
 Being released from recruitment or receiving a bid through the process is due to a wide variety of factors that are ultimately up to the chapters.
 GPA is only one of those factors, however significance weight is placed on GPA.
 To reiterate, women with below a 3.0 are at a greater risk of release.
 Women who have below a 3.0 GPA are advised to participate in the formal recruitment process the following year after taking a year to get acclimated to the University and achieving in the classroom.

 Do I have to register for Recruitment with IFC or Panhellenic?
 What about Intake?